-Credit Score: Whose Is Used On A Joint Mortgage?
+Whose Credit Score Is Used On A Joint Mortgage?

 When you get a joint mortgage, your lender will look at the credit history and credit scores of all applicants that will be on the loan.
 Since everyone's credit will impact the loan you qualify for, it can be detrimental if you or the person you're applying with has a poor credit score.

-While some lenders will be more flexible about one borrower having bad credit, others will be less forgiving.
-If you or your partner’s credit score is making getting a joint mortgage difficult, remember that there are always other options.
-You may still be able to qualify for joint ownership, which won’t put the borrower with poor credit’s name on the loan, but will grant them legal ownership of the property alongside the other borrower(s) involved.
+If you or your co-borrower's credit score is making getting a joint mortgage difficult, remember that there are always other options.
+You may still be able to qualify for joint ownership, which won't put the borrower with poor credit's name on the loan but will grant them legal ownership of the property alongside the other borrower(s) involved.